Thenafi/medcaped/README.md

 2. Get the HTML page source (for bs4 script only)(html_extract)
 3. Extract the data (data_extract)

-Future plane - make the readme great, make the code more stable - more clean
+Future plane - make the readme great, make the code more stable - more clean - fix medex cwd